Quantum Non-Linear Bandit Optimization: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section, we provide theoretical analysis for our Q-NLB-UCB algorithm (Algorithm \ref{alg:q_go_ucb}).
-First, we analyze the quantum regression oracle that outputs $\hat{\vw}_0$ to start the algorithm, then we provide the regret analysis to prove its input dimension-free regret bound.
-Finally we show its confidence analysis to prove that our construction of $\mathrm{Ball}_s$ is valid.
-Due to page limit, full proofs are deferred to Appendix \ref{app:proof}.
+In this section, we provide theoretical analysis for Q-NLB-UCB.
+First, we analyze the quantum regression oracle that outputs $\hat{\vw}_0$ to start the algorithm, then we provide the regret analysis to prove its input dimension-free $O(\mathrm{poly}\log T)$ regret bound, supported by the confidence analysis.
+Full proofs and time complexity analysis are deferred to appendix.